-In addition to the Henry Mitchell MacCracken Fellowship, many other fellowships and awards are available to our Ph.D. students: Summer Fellowships for 1st year Ph.D.
-Students, the Anais Nin Memorial Fellowship, the Penfield Fellowship, Comp Lit Student Travel Awards, GSAS Fellowships and Awards, and External Fellowships and Awards.
+In addition to the Henry Mitchell MacCracken Fellowship, many other fellowships and awards are available to our Ph.D. students: Summer Funding for 1st year Ph.D.
+Students, the Anais Nin Memorial Fellowship, the Penfield Fellowship, Comp Lit Student Travel Awards, GSAS Fellowships and Awards, and Other NYU/External Fellowships and Awards.

 Anais Nin Memorial Fellowship

 The Department awards this endowed fellowship to an outstanding student of Comparative Literature who has completed all requirements for the Ph.D. except the dissertation.
 There is no application for this award.